Agent Skills

 ShellCommandTool customShell = new ShellCommandTool(

-null, // baseDir will be automatically set to workDir
+null, // baseDir will be automatically overridden with workDir

 Set.of("python3", "node", "npm"),